 you don't have to pick just one. most traders build their IB process by layering multiple subreports:

-start with standard — get the baseline breakout rate for your ticker, session, and date range
+start with standard: get the breakout-type baseline (single vs. double vs. no break) for your ticker, session, and date range

-check by-size — filter out IB sizes that historically underperform
+check by-size: filter out IB sizes that historically underperform

-check by-weekday — see if certain days are stronger than others
+check by-weekday: see if certain days are stronger than others

-use by-levels — set your take-profit target based on historical extension data
+use by-levels: set your take-profit target based on historical extension data

-use by-time — calibrate when to expect the breakout and when to stop watching
+use by-time: calibrate when to expect the breakout and when to stop watching

-that's not the only order — adjust based on what matters most to your process. the point is that each subreport answers a different question, and combining them builds a sharper picture than any single view.
+that's not the only order. adjust based on what matters most to your process. the point is that each subreport answers a different question, and combining them builds a sharper picture than any single view.

 IB vs. ORB — what's the difference?